-Best the G-7 can do for global economy: not make it worse
+Best G-7 can do for global economy: just don’t make it worse

-BIARRITZ, France (AP) — The global economy craves a double shot of confidence right now.
-The most the leaders of the Group of Seven can offer is likely to be a less intoxicating cocktail: the simple promise not to make things any worse.
+BIARRITZ, France (AP) — The global economy craves a double shot of confidence right now but the best that leaders of the Group of Seven can offer is a less intoxicating cocktail: not making things worse.

 Sharp differences over U.S. President Donald Trump’s trade conflict with China and threats to escalate trade tensions with Europe, along with Britain’s impending departure from the European Union on terms yet to be decided, are making it unlikely the leaders of seven rich democracies can come up with a unified road map on how to help global growth.

-What the global economy doesn’t need is an outcome like last year’s summit in Canada.
+What the global economy doesn’t need: an outcome like last year’s summit in Canada.
 Leaders wrestled over a final joint statement, only to have Trump repudiate his signature shortly after leaving the summit and tweet criticism of the host, Canadian Prime Minister Justin Trudeau.

 This year’s host, French Prime Minister Emmanuel Macron, has indicated he will avoid that possibility by simply not having a statement.
 Instead, Macron may issue his own careful summary of what was discussed.

 Even if the leaders, who discussed the economy Sunday morning, issue a final statement, it’s unlikely to contain a solution to what’s deterring investment and dampening business confidence.
+During Sunday’s meeting on the economy, Trump and the others basically stated their contrasting positions on trade.
+EU officials pointed out the impact of trade tensions on the global economy and their support for dealing with China within multilateral institutions while Trump restated his U.S. vs. China approach.

 In some ways the global economy is doing fairly well at the moment, with unemployment low in major economies.
 Yet world trade and industrial investment and production have slowed sharply — and those are the forces that could carry forward the decade-long economic expansion since the Great Recession.